-Canon Sharples Primary School will support children and their families by:
+Canon Sharples Primary School will support pupils and their families by:

-- Ensuring that parents and pupils have easy access to the Local Authority (LA) local offer through the schools own webpage - Providing an SEND information report on the schools webpage - Ensuring that families are provided with links with other agencies to support both the family and the pupil where appropriate - A newsletter for parents of children with disabilities (CDN: Children's Disability Newsletter) is produced by the LA three times a year and is available to parents - Parents are signposted to services that will meet the needs of their own child and can receive support to access these from our Learning Mentor, Mrs Ault - Rosie Cullis, the LA parent partnership representative (SENDIAS coordinator), is available for parents to discuss worries and concerns on 01942 233323 - Ensuring that families are able to access information about admission arrangements - Ensuring that families are informed about access arrangements for tests when necessary - Planning effective transition between phases and key stages.
-This includes- - 1.
-A transition morning for children moving between year groups - 2.
-Transition days for children preparing to move to secondary school - 3.
-Transition meetings between class teacher to discuss the needs of the children moving up - 4.
-Transition meetings with high schools to discuss pupils and their needs
+- Ensuring that parents and pupils have easy access to the LA local offer through the schools own webpage. - Providing a SEN Information Report on the schools webpage. - Ensuring that families are provided with links with other agencies to support both the family and the pupil where appropriate. - Parents are sign posted to services that will meet the needs of their own child and can receive support in accessing service from our Learning Mentor, Ms Brides. - The Local Authority parent partnership representative, is available for parents to discuss worries and concerns on 01942 48613. - Ensuring that families are able to access information about admission arrangements - Ensuring that families are informed about access arrangements for tests when necessary. - Planning effective transition between phases and key stages.
+This includes:- - A transition session for children moving between Year groups - Transition days for children preparing to move to Secondary School. - Transition meetings between class teacher to discuss the needs of the children moving up - Transition meetings with high schools to discuss pupils and their needs a disability in conjunction with a medical condition also have access to all aspects of school life and the school endeavours to comply with its duties under the Equality Act 2010.